truust-io/docs.truust.io/content/payment-methods.md

 ### Sharing Payment Links

-Truust offers the possibility of generating payment links that can be shared via SMS, Whatsapp, Facebook, and Pinterest.
+Truust offers the possibility of generating payment links that can be shared via SMS, Whatsapp, Facebook and Pinterest straight forward from the Dashboard.

+Also, after genereting the payment link you can share it via email or any other channel that fits with your business.
+You just have to copy and paste the link that is provided in truust.